Explaining black box text modules in natural language with language models: Generating explanations for fMRI-voxel modules

 \section{Generating explanations for fMRI-voxel modules}

 \paragraph{fMRI voxel modules} A central challenge in neuroscience is understanding how and where semantic concepts are represented in the brain.
-To meet this challenge, one line of study predicts the response of different brain voxels (i.e. small regions in the brain) to natural language stimuli~\cite{huth2016natural,jain2018incorporating}.
-We analyze data from \cite{lebel2022natural} and \cite{tang2023semantic}, which consists of fMRI responses for 3 human subjects as they listen to 20+ hours of narrative stories from podcasts.
-We fit modules\ to predict the fMRI response in each voxel from the text that the subject was hearing by extracting text embeddings with a pre-trained OPT model (\texttt{facebook/opt-30b})~\cite{zhang2022opt}.
-After fitting the modules on the training split and evaluating them on the test split using bootstrapped ridge regression, we generate \methods explanations for 1,000 well-predicted voxel modules, distributed among the three human subjects and diverse cortical areas (see details on the fMRI experimental setup in \cref{subsec:fmri_appendix}).
+To meet this challenge, one line of study predicts the response of different brain voxels (i.e. small regions in the brain) to natural language stimuli~\citep{huth2016natural,jain2018incorporating}.
+We analyze data from \citep{lebel2022natural} and \citep{tang2023semantic}, which consists of fMRI responses for 3 human subjects as they listen to 20+ hours of narrative stories from podcasts.
+We fit modules\ to predict the fMRI response in each voxel from the text that the subject was hearing by extracting text embeddings with a pre-trained LLaMA model (\texttt{decapoda-research/llama-30b-hf})~\citep{touvron2023llama}.
+After fitting the modules on the training split and evaluating them on the test split using bootstrapped ridge regression, we generate \methods explanations for 1,500 well-predicted voxel modules, distributed evenly among the three human subjects and diverse cortical areas (see details on the fMRI experimental setup in \cref{subsec:fmri_setup}).

 \paragraph{Voxel explanations} \cref{tab:fmri_explanations} shows examples of explanations for individual voxels, along with three top ngrams used to derive the explanation.
 Each explanation unifies fairly different ngrams under a common theme, e.g. \textit{sliced cucumber, cut the apples, sauteed shiitake...} $\to$ \textit{food preparation}.
-In some cases, the explanations recover language concepts similar to known selectivity in sensory modalities, e.g. face selectivity in IFSFP ~\cite{tsao_patches_2008} and selectivity for non-speech sounds such as laughter in primary auditory cortex~\cite{hamilton2021parallel}.
-The ngrams also provide more fine-grained hypotheses for selectivity (e.g. \textit{physical injury or pain}) compared to the coarse semantic categories proposed in earlier language studies(e.g. \textit{emotion}~\cite{huth2016natural, binder_where_2009, mitchell_predicting_2008}).
+In some cases, the explanations recover language concepts similar to known selectivity in sensory modalities, e.g. face selectivity in IFSFP ~\citep{tsao_patches_2008} and selectivity for non-speech sounds such as laughter in primary auditory cortex~\citep{hamilton2021parallel}.
+The ngrams also provide more fine-grained hypotheses for selectivity (e.g. \textit{physical injury or pain}) compared to the coarse semantic categories proposed in earlier language studies (e.g. \textit{emotion}~\citep{huth2016natural, binder_where_2009, mitchell_predicting_2008}).